-Trust is a cornerstone of her work supporting leaders and their teams through sensitive workplace issues, making data security a critical part of her daily routine.
+Trust is a cornerstone of her work supporting senior leaders and their teams through sensitive workplace issues, making data security a critical part of her daily routine to maintain confidentiality.

 That’s why Rebecca ensured she had strong cyber safety practices in place to protect her client’s confidential data when she embarked on her own venture in 2020.